 While no one denies that medical billing errors exist, there are varying estimates about their number.
-The Medical Billing Advocates of America, a Salem, Virginia-based trade association, finds the number to be much higher.
+The Medical Billing Advocates of America, a Salem, Virginia-based trade association, finds the number to be high.
 “Our best estimate is eight out of 10 hospital bills contain errors, says MBAA Vice President and Chief Operating Officer Christie Hudson.
 “We see them on a daily basis.

 The best way to protect yourself from billing errors is to scrutinize bills.
 If the statement lists “miscellaneous expenses, provides only a summary of charges, ask for an itemized statement, Holtzman urges.
 “I’ve seen a case where someone was charged $1,000 for a toothbrush.
 Also, check the dates that services were rendered to make sure you actually received services on those days.

 To determine whether a charge is reasonable, “call the doctor’s office or the hospital and get the procedure code.
-Then call your insurance office and ask what they pay for that code, says Hudson.
-You can also check prices at healthcare cost websites (see below); then call the medical provider’s office and ask if the bill can be adjusted.
+Then contact your insurance office and ask what they pay for that code, says Hudson.
+You can also check prices at healthcare cost websites (see below), then call the medical provider’s office and ask if the bill can be adjusted.

-You can probably handle many billing disputes yourself by following your insurer’s appeal process or by contacting your physician’s office.
+You can probably handle many billing disputes by following your insurer’s appeal process or contacting your physician’s office.
 If your bill has gone to a collections agency, contact your insurer right away.
-Then follow up with your medical provider and agency.
+Then, follow up with your medical provider and agency.
 But if you’re getting nowhere on your own or a large bill is involved, a medical billing advocate–which typically charges a hefty 25% to 35% of the amount saved–might be worth the expense.
 Find one at www.billadvocates.com.
 You must sign a form authorizing the advocate to work on your behalf and contact everyone involved.